kingwash95/botreminder/README.md

-# botreminder
+# Telegram reminder bot
-This is a telegram bot that sends user reminders for the time that the user has selected.
-This bot is still under development, but at the moment it has the function of creating user reminders, entering them into the database and sending a user reminder message to the date and time selected by the user.
+This bot is designed to send reminders on specific dates and times that the user has previously created.
+This bot is still under development, but at this stage, it can already be used for its intended purpose.

 ### Features

 - Сreating user reminders with the command /add.
 After calling the command, the user needs to enter the date, time and reminder text according to the following pattern: 'dd-mm-yyyy XX: mm, text of the reminder'.